DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-14"></a>
 **14. Why is the vote token a 'utility token'?
 Why not a 'security token'?**

-The vote token is a utility token, specifically designed to have the utility of voting (decision-making).
-By ‘staking’ a vote token, the owner is utilizing the token to signal their position on a decision/election.
+The vote token is a utility token, specifically designed to have the utility of voting and delegating (decision-making);  By ‘staking’ a vote token, the owner is utilizing the token to signal their position on a decision/election.

 Security tokens provide the investor with an investment vehicle more in line with traditional venture capital investing in for-profit entities.
 Therefore, security tokens are not appropriate for the Democracy Earth Foundation, a California 501(c)(3) non-profit organization.